About this genre...

 Well, I must confess I neither write erotica nor read a lot of it, and I have struggled with the definition myself.
 That said...

-Erotica is also about the main character's obsession with the impact character, who introduces her to new sexual experiences, and how her obsession opens her to these experiences.
+Erotica can also be about the main character's obsession with the impact character, who introduces her to new sexual experiences, and how her obsession opens her to these experiences.

-Another way to describe the difference is to say that erotica is to porn as literary fiction is to pulp novels, again because erotica will explore relationship rather than just action.
+Another way to describe the difference is to say that erotica is to p0rn as literary fiction is to pulp novels, again because erotica will explore relationship, ideas, emotions, and other issues.

 Also, in erotica, believable characters and story matter more.

 Of course, the question is where do you draw the line?
 How much sex and what degree of explicitness is required to turn a fantasy into an erotic fantasy?

 To give one example, Harlequin describes its Blaze line as...

 blended with the sheer romance of The Time Traveler's Wife